janjaapbos/zerotiercore/ztcore/README.md

 In the [generate](generate) directory the sources for the bindings are generated with the [generate.py](generate/generate.py) script parsing the ZeroTierOne.h.

 ## Python
 The bindings for python are in [ztpy](ztpy).
 The Python Node class is implemented in [ztnode.py](ztpy/ztnode.py).
-There is also [ztscapy.py](ztpy/ztscapy.py) which launches a couply ofembedded  ZeroTier nodes and enables interaction with these objects through the Scapy interpreter.
+There is also [ztscapy.py](ztpy/ztscapy.py) which launches a couple of embedded  ZeroTier nodes and enables interaction with these objects through the Scapy interpreter.

 ## Nim
 The Nim code is in [ztnim](ztnim).
 The main Node functions are implemented in [ztnode.nim](ztnim/ztnode.nim) which imports the generated [zerotiercore.nim](generate/zerotiercore.nim).